Norfolk Southern O-Line: Modern Era Usage

 While Norfolk Southern still uses the O-Line to service several industrial customers in the area north of Charlotte, according to Lake Norman Publications, the main value of the O-Line to Norfolk Southern lies in its strategic value in negotiating with the North Carolina Railroad Company:The line – as Gray, Thunberg and Woods acknowledged years ago, and railroad historian and writer Dan Robie explains in an essay on the wvncrails.org website – combines with Norfolk Southern’s L-Line (between Winston-Salem and northern Mooresville) to provide an alternative to a high-demand 90-mile section of North Carolina Railroad Company (NCRC) owned track Norfolk Southern currently pays to use between Greensboro and Charlotte.According to news media outlets in the Charlotte region (such as WCNC), Norfolk Southern has always maintained a continuous and open stance on the possibility of CATS using the O-Line for a Commuter Rail route to Lake Norman.

-On May 22, 2023 Norfolk Southern O-Line customer fxi (formerly known as Foamex) began layoffs and stopped manufacturing operations.
-This was the last customer to utilize Norfolk Southern's O-Line and thus ends any rail traffic on the line for the foreseeable future.
+In 2023 the last Norfolk Southern O-Line customer, Pennsylvania-based bedding manufacturer FXI (formerly known as Foamex), closed its Corneilius, North Carolina facility.
+This effectifely ended any rail traffic on the line for the foreseeable future.